Sonoma Water: Fisheries research and the Biological Opinion

 The Russian River and its major tributaries is home to three species of fish that are threatened or endangered.
 These species are the Chinook salmon, the steelhead trout, and the coho salmon.
 Water Agency staff conducts fisheries research and monitoring activities to support ongoing Agency operations and Endangered Species Act compliance.
-The Russian River Biological Opinion is a federally mandated 15-year blueprint to help save endangered fish and ensure our water supply.
+The Russian River Biological Opinion is a federally mandated 15-year blueprint to help save endangered fish and ensure the region's water supply.

 Groundwater

 The Water Agency is involved in a number of programs and initiatives to study the groundwater resources of the region through the Santa Rosa Plain Groundwater Program, the Sonoma Valley Groundwater Program, the Stormwater/Groundwater Recharge Program, and the Salt and Nutrient Management Plans.

 Water supply system

 The Russian River begins in central Mendocino County, about 15 miles north of Ukiah.
 It drains 1,485 square miles watershed and it stretches 110 miles long.
 It reaches the Pacific Ocean at the town Jenner, which is located approximately 20 miles west of Santa Rosa.
 It flows southward until Mirabel Park where the direction changes to westward as it crosses part of the Coast Range.
 There are five principal tributaries: the East Fork of the Russian River, Big Sulphur Creek, Mark West Creek, Maacama Creek, and Dry Creek.

 Three major reservoir projects provide water supply for the Russian River watershed: Lake Pillsbury on the Eel River, Lake Mendocino on the East Fork of the Russian River, and Lake Sonoma on Dry Creek.
 Lake Mendocino and Lake Sonoma provide water for agriculture, municipal and industrial uses, in addition to maintaining the minimum stream flows required by Agency water rights permits.
 These minimum stream flows provide recreation and fish passage for salmon and steelhead.
 Most of the streamflow in the Russian River during the summer is provided by water imported from the Eel River.
 Streamflows are augmented by releases from Lake Mendocino and Lake Sonoma.